nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 }
 {% endhighlight %}

-Having edited the login form, we’re now ready to remember users if they check the checkbox and forget them otherwise.
+Having edited the login form, we're now ready to remember users if they check the checkbox and forget them otherwise.

 `app/controllers/sessions_controller.js`